meliorence/react-native-image-gallery/README.md

 An **image gallery** component for react-native apps with common gestures like pan, pinch and doubleTap.
 Written in pure JavaScript.
 Supports both iOS and Android.

+We'll continue to make this component as elegant as the iOS system gallery and keep it simple(Focusing on the image-viewing function).

 ![](Demo/demo.gif)